Wahoo! We're so pumped you're registered for one of our backpacking adventures to Yosemite National Park.

 The group will share sunscreen, insect repellent, and hand sanitizer.
 Feel free to bring those on the trip, but we may end up leaving yours in a bear-proof locker at the trailhead.
 Please do not bring deodorant, makeup, or large packs of disposable wipes.

-Each Trail Maven should plan on packing:
+Each Trail Maven should plan on packing the following items.

 - Lightweight shoes/sandals for hanging out at our campsite that can be worn with socks (like Crocs/Tevas/Chacos rather than flip-flops)